As the great Oprah Winfrey said, “Passion is energy. Feel the power that comes from focusing on what excites you.”

 Most hobbies or interests require you to use your soft skills to participate.
 Do you help organize volunteers for a charity?
 That requires time management and organizational skills.
 Love fishing?
 You have patience and a sharp eye.
 Soft skills are an easy way to help show why your passion is good for you — and for your employer.

 While your answer to the “What are you passionate about?” question doesn't have to be work-related, if you can find a way to connect it without being obvious, go for it.

-Here are a couple of samples for how someone can answer the “What are you passionate about?” question during their next interview:
+Here are a couple of sample answers to the “What are you passionate about?” question during their next job interview: